Allaby-lab/PIA/README.txt

 ------
 -   Run PIA_index_maker.pl:
     >perl PIA_index_maker.pl
     This generates DBM index files for names.dmp and nodes.dmp.
-You will need to make new index files every time you change these files and when you want to run the PIA on a new machine.
+You will need to make new index files if you change the .dmp files or if you want to run the PIA on a new machine.
 The index files do not reliably transfer between machines (something to do with DB_File).
 -   PIA_inner.pl does the analysis.
 PIA.pl is a wrapper that allows threading.
 To run PIA.pl:
     >perl PIA.pl -f [input FASTA] -b [input BLAST file] -t [number of threads] [other options for advanced users]
 -   To run PIA_inner.pl alone, see notes at the top of PIA_inner.pl.